Bronchiectasis in adults | Pūkahukahu hauā

 Print this page

-Video: Bronchiectasis Animation - What is Bronchiectasis?
+Video: Bronchiectasis animation – what is bronchiectasis?

 (Salam Hossein, 2012)

 Bronchiectasis is caused by damage to your airway walls.
 It begins most often in early childhood but can develop at any age.
-Common causes include the following:
+In up to half of cases the cause is unknown, but known causes include:

-Infection Certain lung infections can cause bronchiectasis in some people.
+• Infection: Certain lung infections can cause bronchiectasis in some people.
 Some bugs that can cause it are pertussis, measles and influenza.

-Other causes These include inhaling noxious chemicals and autoimmune conditions.
+• Other causes: These include inhaling noxious chemicals, and autoimmune conditions.
 You can even be born with it.

 The main symptoms of bronchiectasis are coughing up lots of mucus (phlegm) and a long-term wet-sounding cough.
 The phlegm can be clear or different colours.
 Other symptoms include: